cybertec-postgresql/db_migrator/README.md

 ### `partitions` ###

 Delete rows from this table if you don't want a partitioned table in PostgreSQL.
+Alternatively, you can add rows if you want to migrate a non-partitioned table to a partitioned PostgreSQL table.

 - `schema` (type `name`): schema of the partitioned table